bjamturley/MedSchoolAtlas/Neuroscience/Synaptic Cell Biology.md

 # Chemical Synapse
 Presynaptic neuron sends signal to a postsynaptic neuron via neurotransmitters.
 The **synaptic cleft** refers to the space between cells (20-40 nm).
 ## Post-synaptic receptors
-- Ionotropic: Ligand-gated ion channels.
+- **Ionotropic**: Ligand-gated ion channels.
 Quickly alter membrane potential.
-- Metabotropic: G-protein coupled.
+- **Metabotropic**: G-protein coupled.
 Result in signal cascade which have slow, but long lasting inner-cell effects.
 ## Neurotransmitter release
 Neurotransmitters are released via exocytosis.
 This process is **calcium dependent** and occurs when an [[Ion channels and Action Potentials#Anatomy of an action potential|action potential]] opens a **voltage-gated calcium channel (VGCC)**.
 The concentration of calcium is much higher outside the cell.